POETSII/DE10Pro-getting-started/README.md

 EOF

 sudo udevadm control --reload-rules
-# may need to unplug and replug FPGA USB cable if attached
 ```

+You may need to unplug and replug FPGA USB cable if it is already attached
+when the rules are reloaded.

+/Virtual machine/: If running Ubuntu in a VM (eg VirtualBox), in your
+hypervisor config create mappings to passthrough USB devices with the vendor
+IDs and product IDs listed above - you will probably only need those in the
+USB Blaster II section.

-Running Quartus
+Quartus licensing
 ---------------

 Whenever you run Quartus, you will need to provide it with a licence server: